Investment in Safety and Student Support

 Campus safety and security manifests in a variety of ways.
 That’s why the UK Police Department has established new—and continues building on existing—initiatives to build trust among the community, such as:

-- Last fall, UK Police teamed up with the Student Government Association to participate in the annual Campus Safety Walk, an opportunity to evaluate areas on campus that students traverse.
+UK Police teamed up with the Student Government Association to participate in the annual Campus Safety Walk -- an opportunity to evaluate areas on campus that students traverse.
 It is an opportunity for the group to think creatively about how to further increase security throughout our campus environment.
 The Campus Safety Walk also represents an opportunity for students to engage with UK Police and get to know those entrusted with overseeing campus safety.

-- Earlier this year, UK Police Chief Joe Monroe shared a number of campus security updates with our Board of Trustees.
+UK Police Chief Joe Monroe shared campus security updates with our Board of Trustees.

 UK's recently completed three-year, $4.8 million project, spearheaded by the UK Police Department, provides UK with a centralized safety response system.
 It includes: